 We wandered around the museum’s stunning interior with Gordon, our conversation triggered by what we saw around us.
 We lingered over an evocative painting of the Highland Clearances, empathising with the heartbreaking plight of the Highlanders who were forcefully evicted from their homes and often shipped off to foreign shores.

-We discussed how similar the paintings of the Glasgow Boys were to the French Impressionists.
 The Glasgow boys were a hugely, significant group of artists who painted in the late 19th and early 20th centuries.
 Most had links to Glasgow, where they lived, studied or had studios.
 They’re often referred to as the Scottish Impressionist, and looking at their paintings the similarities are hard to ignore.
-They were talented artists in their own right though, so I prefer the term Glasgow Boys.

 One of my favourite paintings in Scotland hangs in Kelvingrove.
 It’s by ‘Glasgow Boy’ Sir John Lavery.
 ‘Anna Pavlova as a Bacchante’ is a stunning painting which beautifully captures light and movement.
 It’s always captivated me.